 A grade 1 and Grade 2 Dyspraxic student will present with the following symptoms:

-- Difficulty in dressing due to challenges with buttoning and tying of the show laces.
+- Difficulty dressing due to challenge with buttoning and tying the shoe laces.

 - Constant falls.
-This might be due to the difficulties in balance.
+This might be due to the balance difficulties.

 - Avoiding playing in the playground.